BobyMCbobs/go-rpi-gpio-api/README.md

 | `APP_USE_TLS`          | run the app with TLS enabled                     | `false`      |
 | `APP_TLS_PUBLIC_CERT`  | the public certificate for the app to use        | `server.crt` |
 | `APP_TLS_PRIVATE_CERT` | the private cert for the app to use              | `server.tls` |

+## Notes
+Communication to GPIO pins requires either root privileges or preferably the user to be in the `gpio` group.

 ## License
 Copyright 2019 Caleb Woodbine.